mutoco/svestra/backend/README.md

 ```

 This imports the dump to the `tmp` folder of your Strapi instance.

+### Authentication
+There are two types of users.
+The ones that have access to the Strapi Admin panel.
+And the ones that can create content or read the API.

-We've created two users for you.
+We've created two admin-panel-users for you.
 An `admin` and an `editor` with the following credentials to login:

+#### Admin Panel User
 Username: admin@email.com
-Password: 1234
+Password: Admin1234

 Username: editor@email.com
+Password Editor1234

+#### API User
+And we've created one entry in the `user` collection called `editor` to be able to set it as an author and to use it as an authenticated user to read data from the API.

+Username: editor@email.com
-Password 1234
+Password Editor1234

 ## Examples & features